Jihyesh/Jihyesh.github.io/_posts/2022-11-08-investment_CSI.md

 ---
 layout: post
-title:  "Finding good investment instruments with consumer sentiment index data"
+title:  "Finding good financial instruments with consumer sentiment index data"
 ---

-# This project used API, NoSQL, MongoDB, Flask, Regression models and Pickling.
+# This project intended to find the relationship between return rate of financial instruments and consumer sentiment index and found out there was no meaningful relation.
-This project intends to find the relationship between return rate of financial instruments and consumer sentiment index and found out there is no meaningful relation.
+**This project used API, NoSQL, MongoDB, Flask, Regression models and Pickling.**

 ### Data